uncharted-causemos/causemos/README.md

 PORT=4002 BRANCH="fix-123" ./deploy_openstack.sh
 ```

-### Build: Docker
+#### Build: Docker
-You can build a stand-alone image locally with the following steps.
+You can build the docker image with the following steps.
 Here we assume you want to build a "local" version
 ```
 # Build and pack client
 yarn workspace client run build